The COVID-19 Health and Wellbeing Survey provided information about how New Zealanders have been impacted by COVID-19. It has now closed.

 Where possible and appropriate, comparisons with the 2018/19 New Zealand Health Survey have been made.
 These comparisons are indicative only because there are differences in methodology and survey questions.

-The survey is now winding down with a reduced sample size and is scheduled to close on 27 September.
-After the survey closes, a complete dataset will be prepared and more detailed results will be released at a later date.
-This will show results for different demographic groups (eg, by gender, ethnicity, age and neighbourhood deprivation).
+The survey is now closed and a complete dataset is being prepared.
+More detailed results will be released later showing results for different demographic groups (eg, by gender, ethnicity, age and neighbourhood deprivation).

 This is the final weekly report that will be released from the COVID-19 Health and Wellbeing Survey, but some ad hoc reporting will continue.